shiraeeshi/news-trends-rest-api/README.md

 # news-trends-rest-api

-The project implements the RESTful API that makes the news (that was saved by ```news-trends-broadcast```) available to the outside world.
+The project implements the RESTful API that makes the news (that was saved by RSS listener) available to the outside world.

 ## Prerequisites